Why and How to Convert PDFs to Images: Essential Insights and Code Samples

 TIF

 A TIF or TIFF file, which stands for Tagged Image File Format, is a widely-used file format for storing raster graphics images.
 TIFF is known for its flexibility and versatility, supporting various color depths, resolutions, and compression options.
 It supports layers and transparency, making it sufficient to use in graphic design applications.
-TIFF is also used in professional imaging workflows, such as in photography, printing, and publishing.
-It is ideal in situations where image quality and color accuracy are critical, and the file size is not a major concern.

 Curious about how to convert PDFs to other file types?
 Check out What's Your Type?
 Understanding PDF File Types.